 a Novartis designated central laboratory;

-5. Naive untreated patient for unresectable locally advanced or metastatic melanoma;
+5. Naive untreated patient or patients who have progressed on or after prior treatment with any number of lines immunotherapy for unresectable or metastatic melanoma;

 Note: Prior adjuvant therapy is permitted, except the administration of MEK